flowr-analysis/flowr/wiki/Core.md

 But where are all the interesting things handled then?
 For that, we want to have a look at the built-in environment, which can be freely configured using flowR's [configuration system](https://github.com/flowr-analysis/flowr/wiki/Interface#configuring-flowr).
-FlowR's heart and soul resides in the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/default-builtin-config.ts#L1819"><code><span title="Contains the built-in definitions recognized by flowR">DefaultBuiltinConfig</span></code></a> object, which is used to configure the built-in environment by mapping function names to <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in.ts#L350"><code>BuiltInProcessorMapper</code></a> functions.
+FlowR's heart and soul resides in the <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/default-builtin-config.ts#L1083"><code><span title="Contains the built-in definitions recognized by flowR">DefaultBuiltinConfig</span></code></a> object, which is used to configure the built-in environment by mapping function names to <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in.ts#L350"><code>BuiltInProcessorMapper</code></a> functions.
 There you can find functions like <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/functions/call/built-in/built-in-access.ts#L51"><code><span title="Processes different types of access operations.
 Example:   a[i] a$foo a[[i]] a@foo  ">processAccess</span></code></a> which handles the (subset) access to a variable, or <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/internal/process/functions/call/built-in/built-in-for-loop.ts#L38"><code><span title="Processes a for-loop call: for(<variable> in <vector>) <body> desugared as:   for(<variable>, <vector>, <body>)  ">processForLoop</span></code></a> which handles the primitive for loop construct (whenever it is not overwritten).

-Besides the processor, an entry states what the function does with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L343"><code><span title="Semantics of a built-in that hold no matter which processor handles the call.
+Besides the processor, an entry states what the function does with <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L333"><code><span title="Semantics of a built-in that hold no matter which processor handles the call.
 The remaining facts already have a home: the exit behavior in cfg, whether flowR can fold the call in the evalHandler of the definition, and the fallback for everything unmodelled in hasUnknownSideEffects.">BuiltInFnInfo</span></code></a> -- see
 [Labeling the Built-Ins](#labeling-the-built-ins) below for the labels it may carry.

 #### Labeling the Built-Ins

 Besides the processor, an entry says what the function *is*, in two label vocabularies:

-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L56"><code><span title="What the call as a whole does, as a bitmask.
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L52"><code><span title="What the call as a whole does, as a bitmask.
 The resource bits ( CallProp.File and its neighbors) say where the call gets its data from, which is what InputProps collects.">CallProp</span></code></a> labels the call as a whole (`props`): whether it is pure, whether it throws, whether it touches the file system, whether it dispatches, and so on. `print` is `Invisible | Generic | Prints`; R's primitive generics (`+`, `sin`, `length`, ...) are `Pure | Generic`, and as they have no R body, the store is the only place that can say they dispatch.
-* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L8"><code><span title="What a single argument of a call is used for, as a bitmask.
-The signature database stores its parameters with the very same bits, so ArgProp.Forced and ArgProp.NoDefault lead, being the two it can state.">ArgProp</span></code></a> labels each parameter (`sig`), in the order R declares them: which one carries the data, which one only selects a behavior, which one names a file, which one is called as a function.
+* <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/built-in-props.ts#L8"><code><span title="What a single argument of a call is used for, as a bitmask ( ArgProp.Forced / ArgProp.NoDefault lead, being the two bits the signature database can also state).">ArgProp</span></code></a> labels each parameter (`sig`), in the order R declares them: which one carries the data, which one only selects a behavior, which one names a file, which one is called as a function.

 For several analyses the labels are all they know about a call: <a href="https://github.com/flowr-analysis/flowr/tree/main/src/dataflow/environments/query-fn-props.ts#L232"><code><span title="The one place to ask what flowR's built-ins are: _every pure function_, _every call that reads a file_, _every parameter that names a resource_, _everything the value solver can fold_.
 Each answer is derived from the BuiltInFnInfo the definitions carry, so a built-in that states its CallProp bits and its FnSig is found here without anything else being registered.
 Build one over the DefaultBuiltinC...">BuiltInIndex</span></code></a> turns them into the